DanielTeruel/ad-migration-azure/01-onprem/README.md

 ## Overview

-Complete on-premises infrastructure built on **VMware Workstation Pro 17**, simulating a real enterprise environment with a Domain Controller, an Application Server and a Windows 10 client machine — all joined to the **daniel.local** domain.
+Complete on-premises infrastructure built on **VMware Workstation Pro 17**, simulating a real enterprise environment with a Domain Controller, an Application Server, and a Windows 10 client machine — all joined to the **daniel.local** domain.

 This environment serves as the migration source for the Azure phase of the lab.